 Heat Tint (aka Rainbow Stains)

-This does not affect your pan’s performance in any way—though if you prefer the look of unmarred stainless steel, there’s an easy way to get rid of these stains.
+These impermanent stains are purely aesthetic and have no affect your pan’s performance in any way—though if you prefer the look of unmarred stainless steel, there’s an easy way to get rid of these stains.

 Water Spots and Calcium Deposits

-Like heat tint, these deposits won’t negatively affect your pan’s performance—though they can cause bacterial growth if left to build up over time.
+Like heat tint, these impermanent deposits won’t negatively affect your pan’s performance—though they can eventually cause bacterial growth if left to build up over time.
 Luckily, removing them is just as easy as getting rid of heat tint.
 Here’s our full guide to removing calcium deposits from your stainless steel cookware.

 Additional Stainless Steel Pan Care Tips